Kandukur: Population Growth Rate

+Sex Ratio

 Kandukur Municipality has a sex ratio of 999, meaning there are 999 females per 1000 males.
 The sex ratio for Kandukur Mandal is 989 which is less than the Kandukur Municipality.
 The sex ratio for Prakasam district, Andhra Pradesh state and India are 981, 993 and 943 respectively.
 Thus, the sex ratio in the Kandukur municipality area is higher than that compared to Mandal, district, state and all over India.